patrick528300/Route66game/README.md

 Tires.
 Used when a tire blows off.
 Otherwise the vehicle will be towed to nearest mechanics (and the mechanics cannot be the other side of Mississippi River or Colorado River) 、

 Coffee.
 Used when energy = 0.
 Ignore energy = 0 for 1 turn (can still move).
 Must rest before drinking coffee again.

 Collectible.
 Buy in a city, deliver it to other cities and sell it for profit.

+Running the game

+Roll a dice and multiply the dice result by speed, clipped by the maximum move, then the player knows the range they’re able to move in this turn.
+Then players can move vehicles to any block within the range forward or backward.

+In every turn the energy will be reduced by 1.
+Players have to stay in a motel to restore the energy to be 3.

+In each turn fuel is dropped by the fuel comp.
+If the fuel tank < fuel, then the vehicle cannot move.
+The vehicle will be towed to the nearest gas station (not including the ones on the other bank of Mississippi River or Colorado River).
+Players have to stop by at gas stations to put on gas.
+If the vehicles have gas cans, consume the gas can and each gas can provides 2 fuel, so the vehicle can move again.
+Motorcycle player can still move +1 when fuel = 0, with energy - 1 per turn.
+Mobility can resume when motorcycle gets gas.

+If the energy is dropped to 0, players can drink coffee to continue looking for a motel.
+If players do not have coffee, or they have consumed coffee, then they had to stop moving for 1 round (so they could sleep), and energy would be raised to 1.
+RV gets energy +3 if RV sleeps on the road.
+Whenever a player stops at a casino, the energy becomes 2.

+If the players actually move >= 5 blocks, toss a dice.
+If the result is 1 or 2, then the player gets a ticket of $100 that must be paid next turn before moving the vehicle.
+If the result is 3 or 4, a tire blows off and a spare tire should be consumed; otherwise the vehicle will be towed to the nearest mechanic (not including the ones on the other bank of Mississippi River or Colorado River) (ticket is $100, and towing is $50).
+If the player gets a flat tire, repair that at the mechanic where it is towed to.
+The repair fee is 2x the tire price at the mechanic.
+Motorcycle player can still move +1 when fuel = 0, with energy - 1, gas unchanged per turn.
+Mobility can resume when vehicle gets tire replaced.

+If a player gets debts (money < 0), they can still move or spend money if they are not in a big city, but they cannot pass through nearby big cities.
+They have to work long enough to get their money > 0, otherwise they cannot leave the big city or spend money any more.
+Players earn $50 each turn when they stay to work in a city.

+Players can choose to stay in a town to work.
+Each turn they stay in a big city, they can earn 50 dollars.

+Things that take a turn:

+Move

+Car under upgraded / repair

+Work

+Sleep at roadside

+Things that can be done after moving and do not take a turn:

+Buy stuff (coffee, …)

+Stay at a motel

+Put on gas

+Gamble (at a casino)

+Upgrade Car: go to a mechanic, spend money, and wait to be repaired

+Capacity + 2.
+Waiting time: 1 turn.
+Bill: $50.
+Consequence: fuel consumption + 1

+Fuel tank + 3.
+Waiting time: 1 turn.
+Bill: $50.
+Consequence: fuel consumption + 1

+Speed + 1.
+Waiting time: 2 turns.
+Bill: $100, Consequence: fuel consumption +1

+Collectible.
+Buy in a city, deliver it to other cities and sell it for profit.